DOI-USGS/sciencebasepy/README.md

 ScienceBase is a Trusted Digital Repository (TDR) in the U.S. Geological Survey (USGS).
-The platform is developed and maintained by the USGS to provide shared, permission-controlled access to scientific data products and bureau resources.
+The platform is developed and maintained by the USGS to provide shared, permission-controlled access to scientific data products and Bureau resources.
 Rather than serving merely as a generic online storage location, ScienceBase is designed to add value to digital data by exposing well-organized, documented datasets and scientific information over the web.
 Content within ScienceBase Catalog is stored within a standardized item model with consistent